mia-platform/documentation/docs/getting-started/tutorials/architecture/auth/multiple-projects.md

 However, this replication brings some problems:
 - The authentication service is replicated in every project.
 This is a waste of resources but it can also lead to problems when the service need to be updated for some projects
 - In such architecture, it is likely that a service of one project need to call services of other projects.
-In this case, the token resolution call would be unnecessary repeated.
+In this case, the token resolution call would be needlessly repeated.
 - You may want to centralize the Ingresses management in a single namespace of your cluster.
 In this way it is easier to verify which are all the FQDNs connected to your Kubernetes clusters.

 Therefore, we recommend to introduce in your architecture an `Edge Gateway` project that will be the entry point of all the incoming requests to your company and where you will centralize the token resolution flow.